 : Weiß, Kühnert & Co.
 (1891 until 1972)

 The company began production in 1891 and most items they produced were predominantly made for export.
 The business slowly grew and in 1913 employed just over 200 people, producing items like religious figures, bathing beauties, frozen Charlottes, bonnet dolls, doll heads and Kewpies.
 Based on their flawless reputation, the company became one of the few selected European facilities which were allowed to produce Mickey Mouse figures under Disney licence from 1929 onwards which resulted in a few more people being employed extra for the job and so the company reached their peak employment of 250 people in 1930, a number that remained constant until 1937.
-The company of was also known for producing pieces simply marked 'Relpaw', the name of a German company that sold aquarium-related products which purchased these ready-marked items from Weiß, Kühnert & Co..
+The company also produced aquarium-related products simply marked Relpaw, these were custom-made for US retailer Nicholas Wapler, New York.

 During World War II, the company was ordered to produce items for the German war machine and all master molds were simply stored away for future use.
 After World War II the factory was put under military management until 1949 and following the founding of the German Democratic Republic the factory was constrained to produce utilitarian items such as beer steins and ordinary tableware.

 The factory was nationalized in 1972 and became known simply as ⇒V.E.B.
 Gebrauchsporzellan.
 They continued to produce their own items under their own brand until the company was put under management of the larger V.E.B.
 Vereinigte Zierporzellan-Werke Lichte combine which dictated which items had to be produced.
 As all items had to be marked as Lichte products, there are no own marks for the Weiß, Kühnert & Co. company from 1976 onwards.
 After German reunification in 1990 the totally run down factory was instantly closed and the buildings remained empty for some time before they were sold to the German Doll Company in 1996.